voiceflow/runtime-client-js/docs/advanced-usage.md

 ### Event Types

 Trace Events when the `RuntimeClient` receives a response from our Runtime servers.
-For **all** traces that `RuntimeClient` receives from our Runtime servers - not just the traces you've configured to see with the `includeTypes` option - we trigger a corresponding event for that trace.
+For each trace that `RuntimeClient` receives from our Runtime servers we trigger a corresponding event for that trace.

 The full list of events is listed below.